Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

 with

-This expression was obtained first by David and Distler and Kawai \cite{DDK} by imposing a general ansatz for the jacobian and requiring the resulting theory to be well defined.
-It is clear that the results obtained look reasonable only for $d<1$.
-For $d>1$ the na\"{\i}ve arguments in \cite{DDK} break down.
-For $d\geq 26$ the formulae may still hold as long as we think of the Liouville field as a time variable.
+This expression was first obtained by David and Distler and Kawai~\cite{DDK} imposing a general ansatz for the Jacobian and demanding the resulting theory to be well-defined.
+The result~\eqref{eq:gamma_DKK} seems reasonable only for $d\leq 1$, while for $1<d<25$ the naive arguments of ref.~\cite{DDK} break down.
+For $d\geq 25$ the theory might still make sense if we Wick rotate the Liouville field,~$\phi\rightarrow -i\phi$, so its kinetic term has the right sign.
+Interestingly, in the particular case of an Euclidean $25$-dimensional target space, the Liouville field can be interpreted as the time coordinate,~$X^{0}=-i\phi$, rendering the target theory effectively both Minkowskian and $26$-dimensional.

+Going back to eq.~\eqref{eq:liouville1}, we see that for critical strings ($d=26$) the Liouville field decouples from the action and the integration over $\phi$ is absorbed in the global normalization of the path integral.
+The only remnant of the integration over metrics is then the residual integration over the moduli~$\mu$

-In the critical dimension we are left with a two-dimensional quantum field theory of $d$ scalar fields and the reparametrization ghosts.
-The system of {\it X-fields + ghosts} preserves conformal invariance at the quantum level.
-This can be seen by constructing the Virasoro generators for the ghost fields which satisfy the algebra
+We are therefore left with a two-dimensional quantum field theory of~$26$ scalar fields,~$X^{\mu}$, and the reparametrization ghosts preserving conformal invariance at the quantum level.
+This can be seen by constructing the Virasoro generators for the ghost fields, satisfying the algebra